thunlp/UltraChat/README.md

 - For each meta question, we generate 10 more specific questions and 20 related but general questions.
 - We sample 20w specific questions and 25w general questions along with the 5w meta questions, and we generate a 3~7-round dialogue for each.

-*For now, the released data cover generated dialogues based on meta questions and some of the specific questions*
 </p>

 </details>